AWS CloudWatch vs CloudTrail A Complete Guide

 AWS CloudWatch vs. CloudTrail: A Complete Guide for IT Professionals

-To distill their core functions:
+To summarize their core functions:

 - CloudWatch monitors the state and performance of your resources.